abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 for all of us.

 This is why the Buddha suggested the contemplation of death as a necessary reflection for us.
-It helps uproot that sense of identification and impulse toward becoming what it is we think we are, who we think we are, what we identify with—whether it’s with our bodies, our activities, or our roles in the monastery.
-In the ordination process here, when we’re longterm lay residents in the monastery, we look forward to becoming anagārikas.
+It helps us to uproot that sense of identification and the impulse we have toward becoming what or who we think we are, or what we identify with—our bodies, our activities, or our roles in the monastery.
+In the ordination process here, when we’re long-term lay residents in the monastery, we look forward to becoming anagārikas.
 When we’re anagārikas, we look forward to becoming sāmaṇeras.
 When we’re sāmaṇeras we look forward to becoming bhikkhus.
 Then, when we’re bhikkhus, we look forward to becoming ajahns.
 And then . . . we’re almost dead.

 What is it that we can take with us?
 We can’t take any of those identities or roles.
-We can’t take any of the accomplishments with us or our failures.
+We can’t take any of the accomplishments with us nor can we take our failures.
 We can’t take any of the praise we’ve received for things we’ve done well or the blame we’ve received for things we haven’t done well.
 Whatever we have gained or lost doesn’t go with us when we die.
 All of the status we’ve accumulated, all of our particular views about the way things should be run, all of the times we were able to be alone, wanting to escape from being around others, or all of the times we sought the company of others, being surrounded by family and friends—we don’t take any of those with us.
 They all disappear when we die.
 All we take with us are the impulses and the tendencies we have toward either skillful states of mind like generosity, morality, and patience or the more unskillful impulses of greed, hatred, and delusion.
 These tendencies, in as much as we develop them, are taken with us, but we don’t take any of the other things that we generally hold to as so important or permanent.

 So throughout the day, what is it that we want to develop?
 If we’re going to die tonight, what qualities do we want to take with us?
 Do we